Removing Barriers for Wildlife

 In 2014, the Friends of Willapa National Wildlife Refuge successfully obtained a grant from the Washington State Salmon Recovery Funding Board to remove this fish passage barrier.
-The grant provides $373,524 for the project Willapa Bay Regional Fisheries Enhancement Group has also contributed $86,000 to the restoration.
-These funds will be managed by the Sustainable Fisheries Foundation in partnership with the Refuge.
-The Refuge will also contribute over $255,000 in funds and in-kind labor.
+The grant provides $373,524 for the project.
+Willapa Bay Regional Fisheries Enhancement Group contributed $86,000 and Washington Coast Restoration Initiative contributed $75,000 to the restoration.
+These funds were managed by the Sustainable Fisheries Foundation.
+The Refuge also contributed approximately $475,000 in funds and in-kind labor.

-Restoration will begin in June 2015 and continue through December 2015.
-Work includes abandoning the blocking culvert, realigning the existing channel, and installing a bridge over the new channel for access to the uplands.
-Once complete, the daily influence of tides, mix of fresh and salt water, and growth of salt-tolerant plants, algae, and phytoplankton will create cycles of rich nutrients that provide essential food, spawning, and nursery habitat for chum and coho salmon and cutthroat trout.
-Hundreds of other species will also benefit, such as inveterates, migratory and resident birds and mammals.
+Now completed, the daily influence of tides, mix of fresh and salt water, and growth of salt-tolerant plants, algae, and phytoplankton will create cycles of rich nutrients that provide essential food, spawning, and nursery habitat for chum and coho salmon and cutthroat trout.
+Hundreds of other species will also benefit, such as invertebrates, migratory and resident birds and mammals.

 Learn more about the importance of estuarine conservation…